mesur-io/dilithium/spec/spec.md

 ## Signatures

-For the purpose of using the Dilithium Signature Algorithm (DICRY) for signing data using "JSON Web Signature (JWS)" [RFC7515], algorithm "DICRY" is defined here, to be applied as the value of the "alg" parameter.
+For the purpose of using the CRYSTALS-Dilithium Signature Algorithm (CRYDI) for signing data using "JSON Web Signature (JWS)" [RFC7515], algorithm "CRYDI" is defined here, to be applied as the value of the "alg" parameter.

-The following key subtypes are defined here for use with DICRY:
+The following key subtypes are defined here for use with CRYDI:

-      "pset"             DICRY Variant
+      "pset"             CRYDI Paramter Set
+      5                  CRYDI5
-      3                  DICRY3
+      3                  CRYDI3
-      2                  DICRY2
+      2                  CRYDI2

-The key type used with these keys is "PQK" and the algorithm used for signing is "DICRY".
+The key type used with these keys is "PQK" and the algorithm used for signing is "CRYDI".
 These subtypes MUST NOT be used for key agreement.

-The DICRY variant used is determined by the subtype of the key (DICRY3 for "pset 3" and DICRY2 for "pset 2").
+The CRYDI variant used is determined by the subtype of the key (CRYDI3 for "pset 3" and CRYDI2 for "pset 2").

 ### Signing